-help to guide the research process:
+For example, questions such as those listed below help to guide the research process:

-- 1 Based on what you have read and seen, generate For example, questions such as those listed below two closed and two open questions of your own that will help guide an inquiry into the women on the home • What are the people in the photograph doing? front in Australia during World War II. - Who are they? - What are they building and what might it be used for?
+- What are the people in the photograph doing? - Who are they? - What are they building and what might it be used for?

 By asking these kinds of questions (known as closed questions), you will often discover a range of facts to follow up on.
 This is a good start.
 However, in addition to asking closed questions, it is important that you ask more complex questions (known as openended questions).
 Open-ended questions such as 'What were working conditions like for these people?' and 'What effects did increasing numbers of women in the workforce have on society?' will often open up exciting new areas for you to explore.